 What’s preventing L4+ autonomy?

 The foundations for autonomous driving are fast and reliable communication networks.
 5G network connections will have a major influence on the development of self-driving cars making them faster, smarter, and safer.
-The coronavirus pandemic has accelerated technology advancements.
 Faster networks are the framework or foundation of technology trends that are driving the Industrial Revolution.

 5G technology enables car connectivity so vehicles can connect to everything – other vehicles, the infrastructure, network services, and other road users.
 5G is a critical enabler to all these technologies.
 Fast networks and connectivity allow autonomous cars to move around safely in the real world.

 There are, however, some issues with getting the appropriate 5G coverage needed to make highly autonomous cars a reality.
-Telcom investments and network expansions are needed to support the 5G infrastructure.
-With at least 42% of the U.S. workforce working from home, there has never been a greater need than now for the investment.
+Telecom investments and network expansions are needed to support the 5G infrastructure.

 Why autonomous cars are the future